A novel switched systems approach to nonconvex optimisation: Applications

 \subsubsection{Constraint formulation}

-The thermal dynamics of a building with multiple zones can be described by (see \cite{hatanaka2017}):
+The thermal dynamics of a building with multiple zones can be described by (see \cite{hatanakaIntegratedDesignOptimization2017}):

 where $T_1\in\mathbb{R}^{n_1}$ are the temperatures in rooms equipped with heating, ventilation, and air-conditioning (HVAC) systems, whereas $T_2\in\mathbb{R}^{n_2}$ are the temperatures in rooms with no temperature control.
 The matrix $C$ describes the thermal capacitance of each room, whereas $E$ is a symmetric positive semi-definite matrix that describes the thermal resistance between each adjacent room. $T^a$ is a vector containing the ambient air temperature, and $R_i^{-1}$ describes the thermal resistance between each room and the ambient air.
 The matrix $A$ is diagonal, with each entry containing the specific heat of the air entering each zone. $T^s$ is the vector of supply air temperatures into each controlled zone, and $m$ is the control input describing the mass flow rate into each zone.
-The vector $q$ describes any constant thermal loads in each zone, which may be the result of, for example, occupants.
+The vector $q$ describes any constant thermal loads in each zone.

 A common optimisation problem related to thermal dynamics is to find an equilibrium of the dynamic system \eqref{heatingDynamics} that minimises some objective function.
 The equilibrium condition is enforced by constructing equality constraints that are precisely the dynamics \eqref{heatingDynamics} with $\dot T_1 = 0_{n_1\times 1}$ and $\dot T_2 = 0_{n_2\times 1}$.
 Due to cross-terms between the temperature $T_1$ and the input $m$, the dynamics~\eqref{heatingDynamics} is bilinear and the corresponding optimisation problem becomes nonconvex.
 A possible cost function that is meaningful from an engineering viewpoint is given by